DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 Products for Dehydrated Oily Skin

-The product in this round up that I’ve been using for the longest time is the brightening sleeping mask by the Korean brand Mizon.
+The product in this round up that I’ve been using for the longest time is the brightening sleeping mask by the Korean brand Mizon [affiliate link].
 It’s relatively cheap, just £12.50 for an amount that lasts over 6 months, and was one of my first forays into products that contain hyaluronic acid.

-Whatever else I use on my skin that day, I’ll pop this on before jumping into bed around 5 nights a week, but it’s gentle enough to use every day.
-It targets three of the main problems my skin gives me: the glycerin, hyaluronic acid, trehalose and panthenine hydrate the holy hell out of my skin, then the niacinamide brightens my dulled complexion and helps to fade my acne scarring.
+Whatever else I use on my skin that day I’ll pop this on before jumping into bed around 5 nights a week, but it’s gentle enough to use every day.
+It targets three of the main problems my skin gives me: the glycerin, hyaluronic acid, trehalose and panthenine hydrate my skin, then the niacinamide brightens my dulled complexion and helps to fade my acne scarring.

-Next up are the Skin Republic sheet masks, in particular the gold hydrogel* and the hyaluronic acid / collagen* ones.
+Next up are the Skin Republic sheet masks, in particular the gold hydrogel [affiliate link / gifted] and the hyaluronic acid / collagen [affiliate link / gifted] ones.
 I go through sheet masks like it’s going out of fashion when the cold weather first comes round as my skin instantly seems to shrivel up and need all the moisture it can get.
-I previously used the TonyMoly sheet masks, but I was sent these Skin Republic ones to try and I’ve been really impressed with just how properly hydrating they are… plus the hydrogel one is really fun to use!
+I previously used the TonyMoly sheet masks, but I was sent these Skin Republic ones to try and I’ve been really impressed with just how properly hydrating they are plus the hydrogel one is really fun to use!

 Is there any such thing as too much hyaluronic acid?
 Before writing this post I had no idea just how much of the stuff was in all the products I use during the winter months and, to be honest, I got a bit worried.
 I did some research and found that a daily serum alongside a moisturiser where the acid isn’t listed in the first 5 or 6 ingredients, and an occasional use mask with a higher concentration is perfectly safe.
 Phew.

-Anyway, I currently use the hyaluronic acid serum with B5 from The Ordinary after my holy grail OZ Naturals fave shot up from £8 to £24.50 on Amazon (it’s since dropped to £12.50 so I’ll be switching back when this bottle from The Ordinary runs out).
-I use it after cleansing and toning but before everything else – if in doubt, a general rule of thumb with the order of serums is from thinnest to thickest consistency, and I tend to stick to that if I’m ever introducing something new.
+I currently use the hyaluronic acid serum with B5 from The Ordinary [affiliate link] after my holy grail OZ Naturals favourite shot up from £8 to £24.50 on Amazon (it’s since dropped to £12.50 so I’ll be switching back when this bottle from The Ordinary runs out).
+I use it after cleansing and toning but before everything else.
+If in doubt, a general rule of thumb with the order of serums is from thinnest to thickest consistency, and I tend to stick to that if I’m ever introducing something new.

-Lastly is a product that slips most people’s minds in the colder months… sun block.
+Last but not least is a product that slips most people’s minds in the colder months: sun block.
 Yeah, really!
-Get a good sun block on your face all winter long, UVA rays dry out your skin even if you can’t see the sun and the SPF you find in make up products usually isn’t so effective.
+Get a good sun block on your face all winter long as UVA rays dry out your skin even if you can’t see the sun and the SPF you find in make up products usually isn’t so effective.
 For your face, an SPF of at least 30 is recommended but I won’t use anything less than 50.
-Now, most sun creams make me break out in all kinds of weird and wonderful zits so I use the La Roche-Posay Anthelios ultra light ones.
+Now, most sun creams make me break out in all kinds of weird and wonderful zits so I use the La Roche-Posay Anthelios [affiliate link] ultra light ones.